wpilibsuite/frc-docs/source/docs/software/advanced-controls/controls-glossary.rst

    error
       :term:`Reference <reference>` minus an :term:`output` or :term:`state`.

+   exponential search
+      An iterative process of finding a specific value within a wide search range by applying a multiplicative factor to the search value.
+See `exponential search <https://en.wikipedia.org/wiki/Exponential_search>`__ on wikipedia for more info.

+   exponential smoothing
+      The usage of exponential window function in a convolution with an input signal.
+It is a very common way to implement a simple low-pass filter.
+See `exponential smoothing <https://en.wikipedia.org/wiki/Exponential_smoothing>`__ on wikipedia for more info.

    gain
       A proportional (scalar) value that relates the magnitude of an input signal to the magnitude of an output signal.
 In the signal-dimensional case, gain can be thought of as the proportional term of a PID controller.
 A gain greater than one would amplify an input signal, while a gain less than one would dampen an input signal.
 A negative gain would negate the input signal.